 6. Make the bass more audible

-Renaissance Bass solves the audibility issue for speakers that are incapable of reproducing real low end by using a psycho-acoustic phenomenon to create an illusion for the brain, forcing it to imagine a “missing fundamental”.
+Renaissance Bass solves the audibility issue for speakers that are incapable of reproducing real low end (such as laptops and phones) by using a psycho-acoustic phenomenon to create an illusion for the brain, forcing it to imagine a “missing fundamental”.
 The brain perceives pitch not only by a tone’s fundamental frequency, but also by the relationship between the tone’s upper harmonics.
-If 200hz and 400hz are reproduced by the speakers for example, the missing 100hz fundamental, absent from the speakers, is still interpreted by the brain as being present.
-R-Bass is designed using this concept to enhance bass audibility.
+If, for example, 200hz and 400hz are reproduced by the speakers, the missing 100hz fundamental absent from the speakers is still interpreted by the brain as being present.
+R-Bass is designed using this concept to enhance bass audibility on small speakers.

-R-Bass builds on technology originally developed by Waves for MaxxBass, a plugin which also provides low-end harmonic enhancement, but with extended controls.
+R-Bass builds on technology originally developed by Waves for MaxxBass, a plugin which also provides low-end harmonic enhancement using psycho-acoustics, but with extended controls.
 Both plugins do a great job of preserving the sound of your original bass, while helping it to be heard on consumer devices.
+While these solutions work great for small speakers, they do not add subharmonics to the signal and therefore cannot assist in creating true sub bass tones for the club environment and other purposes.

 7. Balance your kick and bass